FICTION WORKSHOPS

 SOUTH CAROLINA WRITERS ASSOCIATION CONFERENCES AND WORKSHOPS DIRECTOR

-For five years, Amber was conference director for SCWA, planning their virtual and in-person conferences, designing workshops and educational series on craft and publishing topics, interviewing industry professionals and moderating numerous panels of publishers, agents and authors.
+For five years, I was conference director for SCWA, planning their virtual and in-person conferences, designing workshops and educational series on craft and publishing topics, interviewing industry professionals and moderating numerous panels of publishers, agents and authors.